0ctacity/.github/CONTRIBUTING.md

 Each repository should state whether it is currently open to outside contributions.

+## Language

+English is the working language of the Octacity GitHub organization.

+Issues, pull requests, reviews, discussions, membership applications, project proposals, and other project-related communication must be written in English.

+Clear and understandable communication is expected, but perfect grammar or fluency is not required.
+Contributors are welcome to use translation or writing-assistance tools.

+Content written primarily in another language may be requested to be rewritten in English.
+If it is not updated, it may be closed or left unreviewed.

 ## Before Starting

 Open an issue before beginning any contribution.